EPCCed/archer-gpu-course/section-4.01/README.md

 ```
   cudaStreamDestroy(stream);
 ```
-One can create an arbitary number of streams.
+One can create an arbitrary number of streams.

 ### Asynchronous copies